lucien-stavenhagen/MEVN-stack-example/README.md

 heroku config:set PRIVATE_KEY="abc-123+"
 heroku config:set NODE_ENV="production"

+We need the heroku/nodejs buildpack installed in the app:

+heroku buildpacks:add heroku/nodejs

 Set the local repo remote to point to the repo up in heroku:

 heroku git:remote -a fathomless-waters-52323